s-a-mcdonnell/L-Star-Implementation/README.md

 The alphabet provided in the file alphabet.txt can be of any size, with each row in alphabet.txt containing one character.
 If no alphabet is provided, the default alphabet is binary (0 and 1).
 For ease of reading the learned DFA, it is recommended to order the characters in the alphabet in an intuitive manner (eg. a hexademical alphabet would be ordered 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d, e, f), but this decision is left to the user.

+When run_l_star.py is run, the learned DFA is written to learned_dfa.txt.

 Required Python libraries are listed in requirements.txt